MicrosoftDocs/Viva/Viva/insights/advanced/analyst/person-query-overview.md

 ### When to use a custom person query

 Use a custom person query when you want to find broad trends in your organization by looking at aggregated metrics for a group of people.
-With custom Person queries, you can select as many or as few metrics as you need, for any population or time range.
+With custom person queries, you can select as many or as few metrics as you need, for any population or time range.

 ### Where to find custom person queries

-To access and run your own custom Person queries, follow this navigation in the [advanced insights app](https://go.microsoft.com/fwlink/?linkid=2201482):
+To access and run your own custom person queries, follow this navigation in the [advanced insights app](https://go.microsoft.com/fwlink/?linkid=2201482):

 **Analysis > Custom queries > Person queries > Start analysis**